panifie/PingPong.jl/docs/src/engine/backtesting.md

 # Running a backtest

-To run a backtest you construct a strategy and then call `backtest!` on it.
+To run a backtest you construct a strategy and then call `start!` on it.

 - The strategy loads by default a config file located in `PingPong.jl/user/config.toml`
 - The config defines the strategy file under `include_file` key in the `[Example]` section